Redeem FAssets

 async function deployAndVerifyContract() {

-const fAssetsRedeem: FAssetsRedeemInstance = await FAssetsRedeem.new(...args);
+const fAssetsRedeem: FAssetsRedeemInstance = await FAssetsRedeem.new();

-const fAssetsRedeemAddress = await fAssetsRedeem.address;
+const fAssetsRedeemAddress = fAssetsRedeem.address;

 try {